 - Why don’t Moray Council, Scottish Hydro Electric and Scottish Water cover the Park?

 - The Park is privately owned land and is the landowner’s responsibility.

 - HoCo was set up as a sinking fund (saving money) to pay for major infrastructure maintenance and upgrade, as and when required.
 As the community grew it became apparent that this annual budget was needed for day-to-day repairs and maintenance as well.

-- Why are NFD the THA’s factor?
+- Why are NFD the THA’s service agents?